himanshu-patel-dev/Django-Celery-Pipenv/README.md

 # Django and Celery

-`After cloning this project replace .env.sample file (beside settings.py) with name .env and also replce required credential with valid ones`
+`After cloning this project replace .env.sample file (in root folder) with name .env and also replce required credential with valid ones`

+A big thanks to [Very Academy YouTube Channel](https://www.youtube.com/playlist?list=PLOLrQ9Pn6caz-6WpcBYxV84g9gwptoN20)

 ***